passenger94/shoes3/shoesManual_redcarpet01.md

  end
 ```

-Take a look at the [[Common]] methods page for a list of methods found an all
+Take a look at the <span style="color:blue">Common</span> methods page for a list of methods found an all
 elements, including progress bars.

 ### fraction() » a decimal number ###